Search Filters

 Outcomes After Axial Alignment Correction For Patellofemoral Instability

-Kristen I Barton, MD, PhD, CANADA Nicholas Steiner, BSc, CANADA Kevin R Boldt, PhD, CANADA Olawale A Sogbein, MD, MSc, CANADA Gilbert Moatshe, MD, PhD, NORWAY Elizabeth A. Arendt, MD, UNITED STATES Alan Getgood, MD, FRCS(Tr&Orth), DipSEM, CANADA
+Kristen I Barton, MD, PhD, CANADA Nicholas Steiner, BSc, CANADA Kevin R Boldt, PhD, CANADA Olawale A Sogbein, MD, MSc, CANADA Gilbert Moatshe, MD, PhD, NORWAY Elizabeth A. Arendt, MD, UNITED STATES Alan Getgood, MD, FRCS(Tr&Orth), DipSEM, QATAR

 Western University , London , Ontario , CANADA